Cahu/krpc-mars/README.md

 You will need the `.json` service files bundled with the kRPC mod and the [krpc-mars-terraformer] library to generate rust code from them.
-These files are usually called `KRPC.<some service>.json`.
+These files are usually called `KRPC.<some service>.json` (there is also a file called `KRPC.json`, ignore it).
 For instance, the most important one is `KRPC.SpaceCenter.json` and contains the definition of the main RPCs you will want to use.
 Put these files in some directory within your project.

 [krpc-mars-terraformer]: https://github.com/Cahu/krpc-mars-terraformer